Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 Therefore, we believe Tensor Fusion has the opportunity to become a rising star in AI infra, helping the AI wave transform the world.

-We are currently seeking **investment partners who understand hardcore technical innovation and have global market resources**. **We welcome inquiries from interested investors**.
+We are currently seeking **investment partners who understand core technical innovation and have global market resources**. **We welcome inquiries from interested investors**.

 ![](https://filecdn.code2life.top/tensor-fusion.png)